matortheeternal/argo/README.md

 - Helpful exceptions with context when JSON parsing fails.
 - Easy to understand code which you can adapt to your own needs.
 There's only three major classes: TJSONValue, TJSONArray, and TJSONObject.
 - Straightforward and simple API.
-- High performance - faster than [superobject](https://github.com/hgourvest/superobject) on all operations except Deserialization, where it is approximately 20% slower.
+- High performance - faster than [superobject](https://github.com/hgourvest/superobject) on all operations except deserialization, where it is approximately 20% slower.
 See [argo-benchmarks](https://github.com/matortheeternal/argo-benchmarks) for more details.

 ## Example code